 Not having an investment or financial goal is similar to driving around without a clear destination.
 It sounds kind of silly when you think about it, doesn’t it?
-We usually have a clear picture of where we’re going and why, and the same should apply to our finances.
+When we get behind the wheel, we usually have a clear picture of where we’re going and why.
+The same should apply to our finances.

 Not sure where to start?
 Don’t sweat it.
 We’ll tell you why and how to do it.